peyush-nuwal/ytclipper/backend/MIGRATIONS.md

 ### 3. Use Transactions Carefully

-PostgreSQL automatically wraps each migration in a transaction, but be aware of:
+Goose automatically wraps each migration in a transaction, but be aware of:

 - DDL operations that can't be rolled back
 - Long-running migrations that might lock tables